Audi A3 Saloon Review & Prices

 In town

 The driver’s seat adjusts forwards and backwards, and up and down, as does the steering wheel, so it’s easy to find a good driving position.
-The only issue is that, if you position the steering wheel low down, it can block your view of the dials.
 Visibility out of the car is very good, though.

 The 30 TFSI petrol is most efficient in town.
-It’s relatively low power doesn’t matter much there, either.
-The more powerful engines have more get go, but use more fuel.
-Add in light steering, a slick manual gearbox or smooth automatic and the A3 Saloon is entirely hassle-free to drive in town.
+Its relatively low power doesn’t matter much there, either.
+The more powerful engines have more get go, but will use a bit more fuel.

 On the motorway

 The A3 Saloon is a fine long distance cruiser.
 You’d have to concentrate really hard to notice any significant difference to the bigger Audi A4.
 It’s quiet and comfortable, and feels resolutely stable from behind the steering wheel.
-Drive for six hours and you should get out feeling none the worse for it.
+A few hours behind the wheel and you should get out feeling none the worse for it.

 The Mercedes A-Class Saloon is more relaxing to spend many hours in, but we’re talking fine margins here.